-The Open Source Initiative will celebrate its 20th Anniversary in 2018.
-In the true open source spirit, we would like to invite everyone in the open source community to participate.
+The Open Source Initiative is celebrating its 20th Anniversary in 2018.
+In the true open source spirit, we would like to invite you and the open source community to participate.

 This is a great opportunity to highlight yours and your organization’s open source success story.
 Please join and help us make this celebration a true representation of the passion, diversity, and creativity of the open source software community!

 - Celebrate 20 Years: Commemorate the success of open source (your successes) and the Open Source Initiative’s role in building awareness, adoption and communities over 20 years.

 - Share Your Story: Highlight the significant accomplishments and contributions that have made open source software a valued asset and community for your organization.

 - Join the Network: Connect with a global network of highly qualified peers to exchange ideas and create solutions.
 Your experience and leadership will help build the “next 20 years” of open source.